lakkatv/lakka-website/content/articles/2014/10/16/why-the-release-is-taking-so-long.md

 ![BananaPi](media/bananapi.jpg)

-We've spend a lot of time working on these ports, and got a big help from a contributor called Alex Recio who did the BananaPi port and activated neon optimisation, allowing pcsx_rearmed to run at full speed on these devices.
+We've spend a lot of time working on these ports, and got a big help from a contributor called Alex Recio who did the [BananaPi](http://www.bananapi.org) port and activated neon optimisation, allowing pcsx_rearmed to run at full speed on these devices.

 So pcsx is working, snes9x-next is full speed on almost all roms... these devices are cheap... so far so good.
 Except that the software support of linux for these Allwinner devices sucks.
-We are stuck with old 3.4 kernels, and systemd just droped support for pre 3.7 kernels, thanks a lot systemd, very best way to fix a bug ever.
+We are stuck with old 3.4 kernels, and [systemd just droped support for pre 3.7 kernels](https://www.mail-archive.com/systemd-devel@lists.freedesktop.org/msg22454.html), thanks a lot systemd, very best way to fix a bug ever.
 So wifi is no more working, and it's only a start.
 We may not be able to maintain this port if systemd go on breaking things without caring in the future.

 ## RetroBox

-If you're a follower of #retroarch on freenode, you may have noticed that RetroArch devs are sometime speaking of RetroBox.
-Some people have been sending us emails to know what the future of Lakka will be, if we're discontinuing it or not, etc.
+If you're a follower of #retroarch on freenode, you may have noticed that RetroArch devs are sometime speaking about [RetroBox](http://www.libretro.com/index.php/after-retroarch-v1-1-retrobox/).
+Some people have been sending us emails to know what the future of Lakka will be, is Lakka going to become RetroBox, etc.

-We cannot reply for now, since we've not spoken with RetroArch team about it.
-They are busy with getting their next release.
-So we are.
-We will discuss it one day when our minds will be free of all this releasing work.
+It is too early to ask this kind of questions.
+RetroBox is still a young idea.
+We've not spoken in detail with Squarepusher, the developer of RetroArch, about it.
+He is busy with getting the next release of RetroArch.
+So are we with Lakka.
+We will discuss after RetroArch 1.1 release, when our minds are free of all this tedious releasing work.

-There is no reason to be afraid about the future of Lakka.
-We just need to focus on implementing features, fixing bugs, and releasing.
+Lakka is more than ever under active development.
+We are focused on implementing features, fixing bugs, and releasing.
 First things first.

 ## Contributing